diankaaaa21/Telegram_Bot_Assistant/README.md

 # Telegram Bot: ChatGPT Assistant
 This repository contains a Python script for a Telegram bot that acts as an assistant, allowing users to interact with a GPT-like API for answers to their queries.
-The bot supports English and Russian languages, logs user interactions, and provides a history of commands.
+The bot supports English, Russian and Polish languages, logs user interactions, and provides a history of commands.

 ## Features